Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Methodology

-\textbf{(2) Mobility measures from shared data: coarse-grained trajectories without user IDs}.
+\textbf{(2) Coarse-grained trajectories without user IDs}.
 This type of shared data~\cite{yuan2025worldmove} is not available at the user level and consists only of independent trajectories.
-Consequently, mobility measures that rely on user-level information (e.g, radius of gyration) or long-term mobility history (e.g., revisit probabilities) cannot be computed.
-For the target measures, we select travel distance and stay duration, which are computed at the trajectory level and represent the spatial and temporal dimensions, respectively.
+Consequently, scaling law metrics that rely on user-level information (e.g, radius of gyration) or long-term mobility history (e.g., revisit probabilities) cannot be computed.
+For the target scaling law metrics, we select travel distance and stay duration, which are computed at the trajectory level and represent the spatial and temporal dimensions, respectively.
 The travel distance is adopted as the spatial metric, as it reflects individual mobility decisions and directly influences higher-level spatial mobility metrics, such as the radius of gyration and the travel range.

 For action generation, we provide the LLM with the CCDF distributions of the travel distance and stay duration, as well as the distribution of user-specific $\zeta$ in visitation frequency, for analysis.
 For the reward function, we use the same distance function as in the first type of shared data setting.